 Closeby is breathtaking Bodmin Moor, where you can hunt for the eerie Beast of Bodmin or visit the famous Jamaica Inn.
 Cardinham Woods are closeby and very popular with families, where you will find walking and cycling trails as well as an adventure park for the children.

 The Bodmin Railway is a brilliant attraction for any visitors to the area where you can watch and ride the 13 miles of line on beautifully restored steam trains and locomotives.
-See the Bodmin and Wenford Railway wesbite for more information.
+See the Bodmin and Wenford Railway website for more information.

 A holiday cottage in Bodmin provides a fantastic central base to discover Cornwall from.